getnikola/nikola-themes/v8/foundation6/README.md

 Rebuild your site.

+## Note regarding Mathjax

+This theme currently does not support Mathjax.
+If you want to add support feel free to add a [pull request](https://github.com/getnikola/nikola-themes)!

 ## Included in custom Foundation 6

 This theme uses a custom Foundation 6 with fewer components to slim the size of the site even more.